First Principles Prediction of the Landau Parameter for Fermi Liquids near the Unitarity Limit: Introduction

 Fermi liquid theory starts with the assumption that quasi-particles (in our case fermionic) exist in the spectrum with widths that scale as $\Gamma \sim E^2$, due to Pauli blocking.
 Such systems will have two marginal couplings, the ``BCS'' and forward scattering channels, with the former growing strong in the IR leading to breaking of the particle number $U(1)$ symmetry.
 However, when interactions in the UV become strong, the Fermi liquid description can break down at which point there may no longer be any stable quasi-particles, leading to non-Fermi liquid behavior.
 Such is the case for fermion in the unitary limit.

-In this paper we explore the approach to this non-Fermi liquid behavior by calculating how the quasi-particle width begins to deviate from Fermi liquid behavior as the scattering length ($a$) is increased.
+In this paper we explore the approach to this non-Fermi liquid behavior by calculating how the quasi-particle width begins as a function of the scattering length ($a$).
 The starting point is the effective field theory of Fermi liquids \cite{eft} where we consider small fluctuations around the Fermi surface.
 We are interested in studying the normal phase of the theory where $T>T_c$.
-Furthermore, as will be explained below, to maintain calculational control we will keep the scattering length finite.
+Furthermore, as will be explained below, to maintain calculational control we will keep the scattering length finite yet large, where canonical perturbative methods fail \cite{hammer}.

 Our approach begins by utilizing the pattern of spontaneous breaking of space time symmetries.
 In \cite{RS} it was shown that at unitarity, non-Fermi liquid behavior emerges due to the presence of a non-derivatively coupled gapless Goldstone (the dilaton) that arises as a consequence of the symmetry breaking pattern.
 Typically Goldstones are derivatively coupled and therefore decouple in the far IR, however, for spontaneously broken space-time symmetries, for certain symmetry breaking patterns, Goldstone bosons, such as the dilaton, couple non-derivatively \cite{vish,RS2} leading to a strong coupling in the infra-red.